scalalandio/chimney/docs/source/getting-started/quickstart.rst

   libraryDependencies += "io.scalaland" %% "chimney" % "|version|"

-Library is released for Scala 2.11.x, 2.12.x and 2.13.x.
-If you want to use it with Scala.js (or Scala Native), you need to replace ``%%`` with ``%%%``.
+Library is released for Scala 2.12.x and 2.13.x.
+If you want to use it with Scala.js, you need to replace ``%%`` with ``%%%``.

-.. warning:: Due to some `compiler bugs <https://issues.scala-lang.org/browse/SI-7046>`_, it's recommended to use at least Scala 2.11.9 or 2.12.1.
+.. warning:: Due to some `compiler bugs <https://issues.scala-lang.org/browse/SI-7046>`_, it's recommended to use at least Scala 2.12.1.

 Using Ammonite
 --------------